DayTimeChunks/primephonic-master/readme.md

 # Primephonic's front- and back-end streaming monitor

+Primephonic is a new music streaming app that is filling the need for better streaming services for classical music.

+You can check Primephonic out [here](https://www.primephonic.com/) and read more about them [here](https://medium.com/primephonic-engineering).

+**Important!** All data presented in this project is simulated, so it's not real!
+I only used it as an example to showcase my fiddling with `Vue.js` and `React.js` with `D3.js`.

 ## Description

 This project folder holds both a backend server (that runs on localhost:5001) and **two** front-end versions,